How to test for sand in your horse – sort of.

 Should we buy out all of the psyllium for the sandpocalypse?
 Probably not.

-- Before you do any of the following tests, chat with your veterinarian about your horse, his living situation, and a reasonable game plan if you find sand.
+- Before you do any of the following tests, chat with your veterinarian about your horse, their living situation, and a reasonable game plan if you find sand.

-- Then, when you have collected some results, you and your veterinarian can find the best option for your situation.
+- Then, when you have collected some results, you and your veterinarian can find the best option for the situation.

 Sand in horses – a primer.

-- It can be benign or it can be dangerous.
+- Sand in the digestive system can be benign or dangerous.
 Different horses tolerate sand differently.
+If you think I can’t be any more vague, just hold on.

-- There is no scientifically deduced amount of sand that creates a problem in all horses.
+- No scientifically deduced amount of sand creates a problem in all horses.
+One particle might harm one horse, while one pound does nothing for another.

 - A positive result means that sand has passed through your horse, but it won’t tell you how much is still inside your horse, if any.